acloserview/jwm-realdots/README.md

 4.  move the rofi / picom / polybar folder in ~/.config folder , which is in your home folder

-# I use oranchelo icons for rofi
+// i use oranchelo icons for rofi

 5.  git clone https://github.com/OrancheloTeam/oranchelo-icon-theme.git && cd oranchelo-icon-theme/  && sudo make install